 Our U.S.D.A.
 Prime Bone-In Ribeye is one of the most flavorful steaks you can buy.
 Wet aged for 21-28 days then dry aged an additional 28-35 days, the Ribeye is carved from the top rib primal area of the steer - a region high in fat and low in connective tissue.
 This combination delivers a beautiful, highly marbled cut with a very smooth texture yielding maximum flavor and incredible tenderness.
 Many believe the Ribeye to be the juiciest cut of premium steak owing its enhanced, buttery flavor to the abundant marbling.

 The Filet Mignon is perhaps the most widely desired of all steak cuts due to its extremely tender, melt-in-your-mouth buttery texture.
 It originates from the tenderloin (short loin) which is found in the back rib cage of the animal.
 This is a non-weight bearing area and since exercise generally toughens connective tissue in beef, this cut stays particularly tender.
+Our 21-day wet aging process adds even more silkiness to this already fork-tender cut.
 The average steer will each produce only 5-7 pounds of tenderloin filet.
 Of that, only 1-2 pounds make the grade for Jeff Ruby's Signature Filet Mignons.

 Nothing complements your Jeff Ruby steak like our own Steakhouse Seasoning.Click here for more information.